nosql-esigelec/inge3a_23/tp_2/build_queries_with_pymongo.md

 # Ticket #1: Connection
 [![to complete](https://img.shields.io/badge/to_complete-2ea44f)](https://)
 ### **User Story**
-"As a admin user, I'd like to be able to connect to the database from the application."
+"As an admin user, I'd like to be able to connect to the database from the application."
 ### **Task**
-Implement the **get_db** method in db.py to connect to the database MFLIX named `sample_mflix`.
+Implement the **get_db** method in db.py to connect to the database MFlix named `sample_mflix`.

 You can find examples in [resources/MongoClient.ipynb](resources/MongoClient.ipynb).